 Signalization of the pump status (on/off) of the used sampling line shall be shown in radiation control room;

 A new flow rate meter should be installed in the stack for the purposes of the new RMS of the stack.
 The flow rate meter should transmit its measurements to all devices which need this data.
-The flow rate meter and the design of its location should be in accordance with the standards for such type of measurements; (Currently flow rate, temperature and humidity are measured.
-Temperature is necessary to calculate the volume of the gases by different temperatures because they have mass flow detectors.
-The humidity is not necessary to be measured for the compensation and calculations.
-With BNPP experts we discussed that the Russians proposed ultrasonic flow rate meter to be installed.
-According to our investigations with this kind of flow rate meters neither temperature nor humidity are necessary to be measured.
-Of course if BNPP wants these data we will supply additional measurement devices for that.
-With ultrasonic flow rate meter measurement of temperature makes sense only if at some point the existing flow meter have failure and they want to take signals from the new equipment to make the existing (old equipment) to work with the new flow rate meter.
-And about humidity… it is not clear why it is measure… Probably because the Russians can measure it.
-Please discuss this issue with BNPP first.
-In all cases for the positioning of the flow rate meter according to the standards we will need a lot of information from BNPP and will need to agree the installation possibilities)
+The flow rate meter and the design of its location should be in accordance with the standards for such type of measurements;

+The devices of temperature and humidity measurements should be installed in the stack according to the relevant standards.
+Their data should be available for all devices which are needed for predication of desperation of radioactive material in the environment.

 The measurement equipment which will be installed on the sampling line shall include: (Please note that the numbers stated bellow consisting specification and they define the minimum requirements.
 Some of them are taken from the installed equipment, but these numbers will allow more equipment to be offered to BNPP)